agcyphers/uuid7-gen/README.md

-# uuid7-gen
+# UUIDv7 Generator
-Generate version 7 UUIDs in Xojo using a SQLite trigger.
+Generate UUID version 7 in Xojo using an in-memory SQLite database trigger.